Vikas-Vengaldas/M1_ApplicationAutomation_RestaurantBillingSystem/1_Requirements/README.md

 ## Features
 List of features which are in provided in this application —

 *	  Classify the customers Name wise.
 *	  Easy way to order food.
 *	  Easy way to add and delete items.
-*   Automatic GST calculation.
+*   It has signup and Login to the customers and Admin.
 *   Generating a bill.
 *   Easy Insertion, Deletion, Updation to database module.